DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 ### Deploying conda in a container

-There might be situations where you have a certain conda environment in your local machine that you need to set up in *HPC* to commence your analysis.
-In such cases, deploying your conda environment in a container and sending this container to *HPC* does the job for you.
+There might be situations where you have a certain conda environment in your local machine that you need to set up in DAIC to commence your analysis.
+In such cases, deploying your conda environment in a container and sending this container to DAIC does the job for you.

 As an example, let's create a simple demo environment, `demo-env` in our local machine,